 Cat just makes you sound like you’re cool, doesn’t it?
 I can’t help but think of the character Kat in the movie

 10 Things I Hate About You.
 My aunt’s name is also Katherine, and she goes by Kitty, which I’ve always just super adored.
-Catherine/Katherine is Latin and means “pure, clear,” and it comes from “the Greek ‘Aikaterina,’” according to SheKnows.
+Catherine/Katherine is Latin and means “pure, clear,” and it comes from “the Greek ‘Aikaterina.’”
 17 Adelaide (Addie, Addy)

-Adelaide on its own is a super unique, fun, and beautiful name, but the nicknames are super cute, too.
-I’ve known quite a few Addies in my lifetime and they’ve all been confident, creative, compassionate, and generally happy and bubbly people.
+Adelaide on its own is a unique, fun, and beautiful name, but the nicknames are super cute, too.
+I’ve known quite a few Addies in my lifetime, and they’ve all been confident, creative, compassionate, and generally happy and bubbly people.
 Coincidence?
 Perhaps.
 But it’s still a great name.
+Adelaide does mean

 “beyond praise or highly praiseworthy,” which we all feel our children are for sure.
 Plus it’s just a beautiful name that rolls off the tongue — and the nicknames are super cute.
 I mean, come on, Netta?
 Toni?
-Adorable and most definitely unique for a girl’s name in my opinion.
+Adorable and most definitely unique for a name in my opinion.
 19 Alistair (Al, Ali)

-Alistair means “defending men,” and doesn’t it just sound like a regal and confident name anyway?
-The nicknames are super cute, like Al, which just sounds like he’d be everyone’s best friend and would have a belly laugh that boomed.
-If you’re a fan of Aladdin, Ali could be an homage to “Prince Ali,” I suppose.
+Alistair means “defending men,” and doesn’t it just sound like a regal and confident name?
+The nicknames are super cute, like Al, which just sounds like they’d be everyone’s best friend and would have a belly laugh that boomed.

 20 Arthur (Art, Arte, Artie)

 Arthur means “noble and courageous,” so I suppose it makes sense since the famous one in all the books is King Arthur.
-The nicknames Art, Arte, and Artie just makes him sound effortlessly cool and like he’d be into really good music and have good hair.
+The nicknames Art, Arte, and Artie just makes them sound effortlessly cool and like they’d be into really good music and have good hair.
 Obviously “important” qualities you want for your child.